nazcaspider/detector_comparison/README.md

 Comparison of feature detector algorithms on the Tartan Air Dataset https://theairlab.org/tartanair-dataset/

+# System requirements
+Tested on Ubuntu 24.04.1 LTS with Nvidia RTX 4070

 ## Installation
 Repository contains submodule for EfficientLoFTR so use recursive cloning
 ```shell